stacks-network/docs/_develop/zero_to_dapp_4.md

 Only applications that integrate Blockstack authentication, use GAI storage, and which are accessible to review can participate in application mining.

-To submit an application for App Mining, do the follwoing:

-1. Go to select <a href="https://app.co/mining" target="\_blank">App Mining</a> from the App.co menu.
-2. Select the **Submit your app for qualification** button.
+To submit an application for App Mining, you select <a href="https://app.co/mining" target="\_blank">App Mining</a> from the App.co menu and then select the **Submit your app for qualification** button.

+Blockstack sample applications that you create from our tutorials such as this one don't qualify for application mining.

 ## How Blockstack helps App Miners market